 I have a better understanding of what makes me happy when I can't rely on outside interactions.
 Time by myself early in the morning.
 Candles.
 Having a sense of accomplishment.
 Writing.

 There did come a point in 2020 when I said to myself "I can't keep going on like this.
 I can't keep spinning my wheels day after day with no end in sight."
 The days felt like they were only filled with hard things.
 I had little enjoyment.

 Hence the refocus on myself.
 I knew from past experience that the only way to get through such a difficult time would be to find a way to make myself happy.
-Some habits I’ve picked up I’ll likely carry forward for a long time.
-Others may fall away as a vaccine becomes widely available and “new normal” shifts again.
+Some habits I've picked up I'll likely carry forward for a long time.
+Others may fall away as a vaccine becomes widely available and the "new normal" shifts again.

 There were so many times this year when I thought "This completely SUCKS."
 But now - after 293 days - I have found a stride somewhere between "I can do this" and "I just don't care anymore."
 Somewhere between these two worlds, I can exist and live with this impossible situation.